ar5had/trader/README.md

-# book-trade-club-app
+# trades-app
-A full stack app for book sharing.
+A full stack app for trading.

 ## User stories
 * I can view all books posted by every user.